Table of Content

 3) Daily Stand-ups: Short daily meetings keep everyone updated and aligned.

-4) Review and Demo: At the end, the team reviews the work and demonstrates it to stakeholders.
+4) Review and Demo: At the end, the team reviews the work and demonstrates it to stakeholders for feedback.

 5) Retrospective: The team reflects on what went well and what can be improved.